hashicorp/terraform-website/content/source/docs/enterprise/centos-install-guide.html.md

 Sure!
 Just be sure to have at least 1.13.1.

 ### Can an installation where `docker info` says that I’m using devicemapper with a loopback file work?
-No. This is an installation that Docker provides as sample and is not supported by Private Terraform Enterprise due to the significant instability in it.
+No. This is an installation that Docker provides as sample and is not supported by Terraform Enterprise due to the significant instability in it.
 Docker themselves [do not suggest using this mode](https://docs.docker.com/storage/storagedriver/device-mapper-driver/#configure-loop-lvm-mode-for-testing).

 ### How do I know if an installation is in devicemapper loopback mode?
 Run the command `docker info | grep dev/loop`.
 If there is any output, you’re in devicemapper loopback mode.
 Docker may also print warning about loopback mode when you run the above command, which is another indicator.